 In addition to the SBIR grant awards, the State of North Carolina awarded Akoustis with a Phase I NSF matching grant in January 2015 in the amount of \$50,000.
 The initial payment of \$37,500 was received in March of 2015.
-The final payment of \$12,500 is contingent upon the submission and acceptance of the final NSF SBIR Phase I report in January 2016 and the receipt of notification from the NSF that Akoustis is eligible for the final Phase I payment.
+The final payment of \$12,500 is contingent upon the submission and acceptance of the final NSF SBIR Phase I report submitted in January 2016 and receipt of the NSF notification that Akoustis is eligible for the final Phase I payment.